You'll be welcome to Ireland and our capital city.

 For trips outside Dublin please consult this link since I've covered them in detail here.

 My pleasure Matteus

 If you decide to hop on the Luas grab the one going in the direction of 'The Point' & get off at Mayor Square.
 Walk a short distance in the same direction & turn right towards the river.
 This will give you the opportunity to see the beautiful bridge & unusual architecture of the Convention Centre.
 Turn right when you reach the river & cross the road to be on the quayside.
 As you head back towards the centre you will see the figures of the Famine People & on your right the beautiful vista of the Custom House as you head to O'Connell Bridge.
 Try not to stand out as a loaded tourist when walking along the boardwalk on the quays.

 While on O'Connell Street you might want to pop in for afternoon tea at the Gresham Hotel or on Stephens Green pop into the bar at the Shelbourne Hotel.
 Both are famous, historic Dublin Hotels.
 The Garden of Remembrance is at the end of O'Connell Street in Parnell Square if you want to bother to go that far, the Queen did.

 Off Grafton Street up Clarendon Lane is the quirky shopping centre of Powerscourt Centre which might be worth a short visit.
 Bewleys Cafe on Grafton Street is a bit of a Dublin institution.

 O'Neills pub almost across from the tourist office on Suffolk Street do a nice carvery lunch with a good choice.

-Enjoy your trip. over 6 years ago
+Enjoy your trip. almost 7 years ago